Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Application to ion channels

 \subsection{Robustness of results to number of channels}

-Estimating the number of channels can be difficult using the VND model, as the dependence of the transition matrix on the number of channels is weak.
-For a discussion and illustration we refer to Supplement~\ref{suppl_sec: est_num_chan}.
-This potentially renders the channel estimation susceptible to distortion by systemic effects like e.g. signal filtering.
+In the present experimental system, the number of actively gating channels $\ell$ was estimated using an additional experiment.
+The Ca${}^{2+}$ concentration on the cis side was increased to 5 $\upmu$M and 1mM of adenosine triphosphate (ATP) was added to fully activate the channels.
+The maximally elicited transmembrane current was then divided by the single-channel current amplitude.
+Here, the number of experimentally detected channels results in $\ell= 15$.
+As the model selection criteria indicate $\ell = 3$, and $\ell=6$ for cross validation and data set 2, they underestimate the number of channels.
+As discussed in Section~\ref{sec:modelsel}, this situation is not unexpected, since model selection criteria typically estimate the number of channels $\ell$ in the VND model to be the largest number of channels open at a time.
+If only a smaller number of channels $j < \ell$ is open at a time during the measurement, the number of channels is thus likely to be underestimated.
 Therefore, we investigate the converse situation namely how robust results of the VND model are, if the number of channels is underestimated.
-Note that overestimating the number of channels rarely occurs in practice, if the number of levels of a single channel are (approximately) known.
+Note that overestimating the number of channels rarely occurs in practice, if the number of levels of a single channel are approximately known.

-In order to inspect a situation close to the experimental data, we simulate $1\,000\,000$ data points from a system of $20$ channels in the UC model and the VND model with different sets of parameters which were chosen such that the highest number of channels open at the same time was $3$.
-Then we fit a VND model with $3$ channels to the data and inspect the estimated parameters for signs of competitive or cooperative gating.
+In order to inspect a situation close to the experimental data, we simulate $1\,000\,000$ data points from systems with different numbers of channels $\ell$ in the UC model and the VND model with different sets of parameters which were chosen such that the highest number of channels open at the same time was $3$.
+Then we fit a VND model with $3$ channels to the data and inspect the estimated parameters for signs of competitive or cooperative gating, c.f.
+Definition~\ref{def:coop-comp}.
 In order to acquire variance estimates, $100$ repetitions were done for each set of parameters.
-We investigate the ratios $\frac{1-\widehat\eta_2}{1-\widehat\eta_1}$ and $\frac{1-\widehat\lambda_0}{1-\widehat\lambda_1}$, where we expect both of these ratios to be $> 1$ in case of competitive gating since this would indicate that transitions into the state with one channel open are preferred relative to transitions out of this state.
-In turn, both ratios being $< 1$ would indicate cooperative gating.
+We investigate the ratios $\frac{1-\widehat\eta_3}{1-\widehat\eta_1}$, $\frac{1-\widehat\eta_2}{1-\widehat\eta_1}$, $\frac{1-\widehat\lambda_0}{1-\widehat\lambda_2}$, and $\frac{1-\widehat\lambda_0}{1-\widehat\lambda_1}$, where we expect all of these ratios to be larger than $1$ in case of competitive gating since this would indicate that transitions into the state with one channel open are preferred relative to transitions out of this state.
+Again, we use the shorthand notation $\overline{\lambda} := 1- \lambda$ and $\overline{\eta} := 1- \eta$.